DurgaKalai/Redbus-Data-Scraping-with-Selenium-Dynamic-Filtering-using-Streamlit/README.md

 Enhance User Experience: Provide an intuitive platform for users to analyze bus travel data and make informed decisions.

 Support Transportation Providers: Equip stakeholders with valuable insights to improve operational efficiency and strategic planning.
+## Requirements
+This project requires Python 3.x as the programming language, Jupyter Notebook for interactive coding, and MySQL Server for data storage.
+Visual Studio Code will be used as the code editor, while the Chrome browser is needed for web scraping.
+Selenium WebDriver will automate browser actions, and Streamlit will be utilized for data visualization.